vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/vsphere-vds-airgap.md

 VMware provides FIPS-Capable Kubernetes ova which can be used to deploy FIPS compliant TKG management and workload clusters.
 TKG core components, such as Kubelet, Kube-apiserver, Kube-controller manager, Kube-proxy, Kube-scheduler, Kubectl, Etcd, Coredns, Containerd, and Cri-tool are made FIPS compliant by compiling them with the [BoringCrypto](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/2964) FIPS modules, an open-source cryptographic library that provides [FIPS 140-2](https://www.nist.gov/standardsgov/compliance-faqs-federal-information-processing-standards-fips) approved algorithms.

-# Appendix
+# Supplemental Information

 ## <a id=deployment-parameters> </a> **Cluster Deployment Parameters**

-The sample file below provides bare minimum input needed to deploy a Tanzu Kubernetes Grid management cluster in an airgap environment.
+The following sample below provides the bare minimum input needed to deploy a Tanzu Kubernetes Grid management cluster in an airgapped environment.

 ```yaml
 # NSX Advanced Load Balancer details